Writing Tip Number Five

 Writing Tip Number Five is:

 Make contact with other writers to share ideas and gain encouragement and inspiration.
 It’s also rewarding to get to know book bloggers and readers to find out what excites them in books.
 Bloggers are often the first to hear about new titles and are a great source of recommendations.
 I’ve written more about bloggers in previous posts.
 I recommend following a few bloggers on Twitter and joining online writers’ groups.
-I’m a member of Book Connectors on Facebook, a group for bloggers, writers and others interested in the book world.

 But networking works best when we meet like-minded people face-to-face.
 Preparing this blog on Writing Tip Number Five coincided with my trip to CrimeFest in Bristol so this is the perfect opportunity to describe how such a networking event can work.